euparkeria/RedditJerk/README.md

 # RedditJerk

-RedditJerk is a Reddit API wrapper for java with special focus on fighting stupidity on reddit.
-My aim is to make it as simple as possible to use and implement many high level utility methods usually not included in Api libraries to ease the task of investigating jerk activity and collect their data.
+RedditJerk is a Reddit API wrapper for java.
+It's aim is to make it as simple as possible to use and implement many high level utility methods usually not included in Api libraries.

-######Still in *very* early development!
+######Still in development!

 ###Example Usage: